-For the design Rappard and Westerink looked closely at the surrounding area.
-The tunnel is a most busy hub for bikers and scooters traveling from the North to the centre of Amersfoort and is situated close to the train station Schothorst.
+For the design Rappard and Westerink looked at the surrounding area.
+The tunnel is a most busy hub for bikers and scooters traveling from the North to the centre of Amersfoort and situated close to train station Schothorst.
 Surprisingly, directly next to it one finds a beautiful and quiet water-collection area where people walk their dogs.
 The adjacent neighbourhood is a mixture of living, working and educational buildings.

 photo by Saskia Bernedis van Berlekom

-The work was commissioned by the municipality of the city of Amersfoort with the condition that the users of the tunnel may participate in the intial phase of the design.
+The work was commissioned by the municipality of Amersfoort with the condition that the users of the tunnel may participate in the intial phase of the design.
 Rappard and Westerink asked inhabitants and passers-by what words emerge when thinking of the tunnel and it’s surroundings.
 Words that popped up were nature, light, wind, asphalt, commuters, speed, houses, safety (or lack thereof), hope, as well as names of specific plants and animals to be seen in the area such as brem (genista), gierzwaluw (swift), sierappel (ornamental apple).